 What is Workplace Harassment?

-Title VII of the Civil Rights Act of 1964 and other federal regulations, including the Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990, applies to employers with fifteen or more employees.
-Together these federal statutes prohibit harassment as unwelcome verbal or physical behavior based on race, color, religion, sex (including pregnancy), gender/gender identity, nationality, age (40 or older), physical or mental disability, or genetic information.
+Title VII of the Civil Rights Act of 1964 and other federal rules, such as the Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990, covers employers with at least fifteen workers.
+Harassment is defined in these federal laws as verbal or physical conduct that is unwelcome based on race, color, religion, sex (including pregnancy), gender/gender identity, nationality, age (40 or older), physical or mental disability, or genetic information.

 Types of Workplace Harassment

 On June 15, 2020, the Supreme Court of the United States issued its landmark decision in the case Bostock v.
-Clayton County, which held that the prohibition against sex discrimination in Title VII includes employment discrimination against an individual on the basis of sexual orientation or transgender status.
+Clayton County, which held that the prohibition against sex discrimination in Title VII includes employment discrimination against an individual based on sexual orientation or transgender status.

-However, to date, the Idaho Human Rights Act or other legislation has not extended the protections of this state law on the basis of sexual orientation or transgender status.
+However, to date, the Idaho Human Rights Act or other legislation has not extended the protections of this state law based on sexual orientation or transgender status.
 Individual cities have passed protections, although there is nothing yet statewide.

-What Should I Do if I Am a Victim of Workplace Harassment?
+What Should I Do if I Am Harassed at Work?

-- Review your employee handbook.
-Reporting the harassment under the procedures prescribed in the handbook helps to preserve all of your options, especially when it comes to filing a complaint with the Equal Employment Opportunity Commission, a prerequisite to filing suit under Title VII.
-However, do not file an internal complaint without consulting with an experienced Idaho workplace harassment lawyer.
+Reporting the harassment under the procedures prescribed in the handbook helps preserve all of your options, especially when filing a complaint with the Equal Employment Opportunity Commission, a prerequisite to filing suit under Title VII.
+However, do not file an internal complaint without consulting an experienced Meridian workplace harassment lawyer.

-- Keep notes with dates, times, and witnesses.
 Protect yourself by documenting the harassment.
-These notes are important evidence in any administrative or judicial proceeding.
+These notes are substantial evidence in any administrative or judicial proceeding.

 Workplace Harassment FAQs

-Idaho Employment Law Solutions is an African-American and Veteran-owned law firm providing quality and efficient legal counsel to businesses, organizations, employers/ employees, and individual multi-cultural clients located throughout Idaho.
+Idaho Employment Law Solutions is an African-American and Veteran-owned law firm providing quality and efficient legal counsel to businesses, organizations, employers/ employees, and individual multi-cultural clients throughout Caldwell and the state of Idaho.

-Idaho Employment Law Solutions is skilled in handling charges of discrimination based on gender, sexual orientation, disability, religion, race, national origin and pregnancy submitted to the Equal Employment Opportunity Commission (EEOC), the Idaho Human Rights Commission, the U.S. Department of Health and Human Services and the U.S. Department of Labor.
-Idaho Employment Law Solutions has extensive experience in handling employee complaints about discrimination or harassment before those complaints become official charges of discrimination.
-Idaho Employment Law Solutions is experienced in guiding its business clients through sexual harassment investigations and provides advice on a case-by-case basis about the most effective way for the employer and employee to address claims of discrimination.
+Idaho Employment Law Solutions is skilled in handling charges of discrimination based on gender, sexual orientation, disability, religion, race, national origin, and pregnancy submitted to the Equal Employment Opportunity Commission (EEOC), the Idaho Human Rights Commission, the U.S. Department of Health and Human Services and the U.S. Department of Labor.
+Idaho Employment Law Solutions has extensive experience handling employee complaints about discrimination or harassment before those complaints become official discrimination charges.
+Idaho Employment Law Solutions is experienced in guiding its business clients through sexual harassment investigations and provides advice on a case-by-case basis about the most effective way for the employer and employee to address discrimination claims.